conjurer-rich/faster-flow-framework/pages/index.md

 ## Why Organizations Need the Faster Flow Framework

-The faster flow framework was built specifically to help you:

 {% include feature_row %}

 ## Designed to Accelerate Your Path to Agility, Innovation, and Competitive Advantage

 The Faster Flow Framework was built specifically to help you:

-- **Understand Where You Are**: Clearly visualize your organization's existing flow and team boundaries.
+- **Understand where you are**: Clearly visualize your organization's existing flow and team boundaries.

-- **Diagnose Your Flow Issues**: Accurately pinpoint what’s slowing you down and holding you back.
+- **Diagnose your flow issues**: Accurately pinpoint what’s slowing you down and holding you back.

-- **Align for Success**: Confidently validate and implement structural changes, ensuring teams are naturally aligned with delivering value.
+- **Align for success**: Confidently validate and implement structural changes, ensuring teams are naturally aligned with delivering value.

-- **Plan With Clarity**: Develop feasible, clearly defined future states and roadmaps that align with your strategic vision.
+- **Plan with clarity**: Develop feasible, clearly defined future states and roadmaps that align with your strategic vision.

-## Real Outcomes, Proven Results
+## Real outcomes, proven results

 By building clarity, confidence, and continuous alignment into every step of structural evolution, the Faster Flow Framework delivers tangible results: